 The other silk instruments used in China included the fancy-bowed Ghaychak, Ghushtar, or Sataer used by the Xinjiang, and the horsehead fiddle known as the Matouqin that was used by Mongolians and the Zhengni by the Zhuang people.

-In terms of the bowed instruments, the variety of the bowed Chinese instruments include the Erhu, Banhu, Jinghu, and Zhonghu.
+In terms of bowed instruments, the variety of bowed Chinese instruments includes the Erhu, Banhu, Jinghu, and Zhonghu.
 These have all been described as the Huqin that fall into the same category of the vertical fiddle.